Release Date: 9/16/2008

 I was really excited about this whole game and I’m surprised LucasArts lied and made a lot of things up.
 First I have to mention that you can’t choose which side you go on until the final boss fight.
 Without spoiling anything the whole game is based on you fighting with the dark side as Vader’s apprentice to bring The Emperor/The Sith Lord/Darth Sidius down so Vader can take his place.
 So, Unleashed takes place between episodes 3 and 4 (ok if you can’t the original 3 as 3, 4, and 5) and you try to bring about the Rebel Alliance to take the Empire down.
 While the story flip-flops a whole lot and doesn’t get interesting until the VERY end it keeps things interesting and there are a few new memorable characters that help make it interesting.

 The whole point of the game is to make you feel ultra-powerful and mainly focuses on Force powers.
 The controls take a bit getting used to but you basically learn force powers over time and can upgrade your lightsaber and your powers by using force powers.
 You can earn yellow (combo spheres), red (force spheres), and blue (power spheres).
-Each section has abilities that cost sphere points and can increase your max health, max force energy, give you new combos etc. I found only a few of the combos really useful since the game is full of cheap fighting and death.
+Each section has abilities that cost sphere points and can increase your max health, max force energy, give you new combos, etc. I found only a few of the combos really useful since the game is full of cheap fighting and death.
 You have to use your most powerful stuff on the weakest enemies thanks to you falling down and not being able to recover.
 You’ll flop around like a rag doll while 20 enemies are wailing on you and you can’t get up.
 You can ONLY recover in the air by pressing A really quick so this really kills things…a hell of a lot too.
-You wind up dying and being overwhelmed because you get knocked down and can’t get up so you die almost instantly even on the easiest setting.
+You wind up dying and being overwhelmed because you get knocked down and can’t get up so you die almost instantly even in the easiest setting.

 I also have to mention that the game is absolutely gorgeous and this is probably the only superb thing about the game.
-Everything is HUGE and you really feel like your almost on these planets.
+Everything is HUGE and you really feel like you are almost on these planets.
 Of course, a Star Wars game wouldn’t be complete without finding stuff.
-If you get Jedi Holocrons you can get new lightsaber crystals to change the color of your blade or power crystals to change properties of your saber.
+If you get Jedi Holocrons you can get new lightsaber crystals to change the color of your blade or power crystals to change the properties of your saber.
 Good luck finding them all since they are so stupidly hidden you’ll only find half on every level and there’s really no incentive to replay the game since it’s so darn cheap and retarded.
-If the game wasn’t so cheap you could possibly beat the game on hard, but even on the medium you almost can’t beat the game.
-I have a strong feeling that this game wasn’t play tested much or these flaws wouldn’t exist.
+If the game wasn’t so cheap you could possibly beat the game hard, but even on the medium you almost can’t beat the game.
+I have a strong feeling that this game wasn’t playtested much or these flaws wouldn’t exist.